loda-lang/loda-rust/documents/install.md

 PROMPT>
 ```

-The following will starts the miner, that continues until it gets killed by CTRL-C.
+The following starts the miner, that continues until it gets killed by CTRL-C.

 Look for the `miner discovered a "new" program.
 A257071` row.